Introduction

 The fact that Paul goes on in this verse to say that we were all made to drink of one Spirit.
 (1 Corinthians 12:13) This supports the idea that the Spirit here is not the one doing the baptizing but is Himself poured out upon the believers.

-Not necessarily.
-It is true that when the Holy Spirit is poured out on us, He goes to work on us.
+It is certainly true that he Holy Spirit works in us.
+When He is poured out on us, He then goes to work in us.
 He joins us to Christ, makes us a new creation (2 Corinthians 5:17), plants His fruit in our soul (Galatians 5:22), and much more.

 Why do you say this baptism was a cleansing?